 Statistical Testing

 R programming (R Core Development Team, 3.1.2) will be used for the statistical testing.
 I plan on performing ANOVA tests to measure the difference between mean seed weights and counts and their potential interactions with nutrient treatments.
-In the past, litter collections had been separated by species and so the average number of red maple leaves in a litter basket will be used as a covariate in order to account for differing numbers of red maples in a subplot or distance from the litter basket.
+In the past, litter collections had been separated by species and so the average number of red maple leaves in a litter basket will be used as a covariate to account for differing numbers of red maples in a subplot or distance from the litter basket.

 Expected results